Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wedges-1/build.typ

   ),

   nb_admonition(type: "note")[
-    Having the tower so low on the ground leads to some problems for us.
-Instead of using gears, we used sprockets and chains to connect the catapult.
+    Having the tower so low on the ground led to some clearance problems for us.
+Instead of using gears, we had to use sprockets and chains to connect the catapult axles.
   ]
 )